Sheceido/NYGH.IDS7/src/content/docs/en/ultrasound-workflow.md

 ### Launch [Quick Window](/en/quick-window)

-- Via `Double-Click`ing the thumbnails at the bottom once a study is selected
+- `Double-Click` the thumbnails at the bottom once a study is selected
 - Quick Window will allow you to look through the corresponding series thumbnail you opened

 > 💡 **Tip:** Use the Quick Window for when you need to briefly screen through a series